LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ## Adding an icon to Lawnicons

-You need to link your SVGs and application components correctly, create a PR to our repository through your fork, and wait for it to be reviewed.
+You need to link your SVGs and app components correctly, create a PR to our repository through your fork, and wait for it to be reviewed.

 **Manual process**

-Let's imagine that you have an icon in SVG format, an application name and a component.
+Let's imagine that you have an icon in SVG format, an app name and a component.

 Icon: `lawnicons.svg`
-Application name: `Lawnicons`
+App name: `Lawnicons`
 Component: `app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity`

 1. Fork our repository so that you have your own copy to work with.
 Your repository will be a bridge between our repository and your contribution.
 2. Clone your repository in GitHub Desktop and open it with a file explorer.
 3. Copy `lawnicons.svg` to `svgs/` folder.
 Avoid name conflicts.
-If you want to link an application component to an existing icon, you will need its name.
+If you want to link an app component to an existing icon, you will need its name.
 4. Open `app/assets/appfilter.xml` and evaluate how the lines are designed.
-Add a new line based on your information, take into account the alphabetical sorting by the application name.
+Add a new line based on your information, take into account the alphabetical sorting by the app name.

 ```
 <item component="ComponentInfo{app.lawnchair.lawnicons/app.lawnchair.lawnicons.MainActivity}" drawable="lawnicons" name="Lawnicons" />